-GUIDE has several initiatives in Gwinnett County to address opioid use and misuse.
+GUIDE has several initiatives in Gwinnett County to address prescription drug misuse.

-The Georgia Opioid State Targeted Response is a SAMHSA funded program that was awarded to the Department of Behavioral Health and Developmental Disabilities (DBHDD) to address the opioid crisis.
-This grant uses prevention, treatment and recovery initiatives to tackle the crisis.
-GUIDE receives funding from DBHDD as a community provider completing a Strategic Prevention Framework (SPF) Opioid Pilot Project.
-Using the SPF model, GUIDE is working in DeKalb County to assess conditions and implement appropriate evidenced-based strategies in those communities.
-GUIDE is partnering with existing community organizations, like local police departments and Decatur Prevention Initiative, to work within the county to engage community voice and stakeholders.
-One way GUIDE is working to raise awareness of this issue is by increasing knowledge about the dangers of opioid medications and how to dispose of them safely throughout communities in DeKalb County.
+GUIDE receives funding from the Georgia Department of Behavioral Health and Developmental Disabilities as a community provider completing the Strategic Prevention Framework-Prescription Drug (SPF-Rx) project to prevent prescription drug misuse in DeKalb County.
+Using the SPF model, GUIDE is working to implement appropriate evidence-based strategies in the community.
+GUIDE is partnering with local schools, community organizations, like local police departments and Decatur Prevention Initiative, to work within the county to engage community members and stakeholders.
+One way GUIDE is working to raise awareness of this issue is by increasing knowledge about the dangers of prescription drugs and how to dispose of them safely throughout DeKalb County.